Jixabon/lando-ui/README.md

 ## To Do

 - Add multi-root compatibility.
-- Clean up Lando Info and Lando List outputs to be more visually appealing and first glance understandable.
+- Add button to copy values in Lando Info and Lando List views.
+- Add config setting to turn off auto show of command output.
+- Add db-export and db-import commands.
+- Add config setting for db-export and db-import default path.
+- Add Lando Destroy command.
-- Add button to stop projects in the Lando List view.
+- Add Lando Rebuild command.
-- Integrate more lando commands to the interface.

 ---